10 Best Life Insurance Companies in Kansas

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Kansas is approximately 76.4 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Kansas have been cancer, heart disease, and homicide.
 The homicide rate in Kansas is about 7.0 homicides per 100,000 residents, which is similar to the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Kansas, the 90th percentile income is currently $84,390.
 The median income in the state is approximately $38,050.
 Most financial advisors recommend obtaining a life insurance policy that safeguards your loved ones for between 10X and 20X your annual earnings.
-In Kansas, this amounts to around $843,900 – $1,687,800 for most individuals.
+In Kansas, this equates to around $843,900 – $1,687,800 for most individuals.

 Show Me Life Insurance Companies